Project FAQs and Permitting

 Article VII

-Under Article VII of the State Public Service Law, major transmission projects are thoroughly evaluated by the New York State Public Service Commission for all potential impacts from the project, including a detailed environmental assessments.
+Under Article VII of the State Public Service Law, major transmission projects are thoroughly evaluated by the New York State Public Service Commission for all potential impacts from the project, including a detailed environmental assessment.
 The Department of Public Service has published an informative guide on the Article VII process, including information for how the general public may participate. and includes information for the public to participate in the process.

 As part of the Article VII review, National Grid will apply for a Certificate of Environmental Compatibility and Public Need, which is reviewed and granted or rejected by the Public Service Commission.
 If granted, National Grid will then submit its Environmental Management and Construction Plan for review and approval by the PSC.
 The Article VII process includes review of the transmission facility’s siting, design, construction, and operation.